Standard Chartered under probe over US$1.4b client transfers

 The investigation was first reported by Bloomberg, which cited anonymous sources saying that Standard Chartered reported the matter itself to the regulators.
 It said the sources said regulators were looking into Standard Chartered's processes, but had not suggested the bank colluded with clients to evade tax.

-Standard Chartered said last year that it was to close its trust operations in Guernsey and centralize that part of its business in Singapore.
+Standard Chartered said last year that it was to close its trust operations in Guernsey and centralise that part of its business in Singapore.